Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-selection.rst

 |Cms| = 1.4 x Cs = 1.4x 3 065 = 4 291 Nm

-According to :ref:`MotoSuiveur Unit arrest torque table`:
+According to :ref:`MotoSuiveur® Unit arrest torque table`:

 |Cms| = 4 291 Nm < 6 100 Nm

-**MS1** is the correct size of MotoSuiveur unit for this application.
+**MS1** is the correct size of MotoSuiveur® unit for this application.